 More and more, I am absolutely convinced that this timeless principle – the very future of financial advice itself – is independent, objective advice.

 Why?
-Because we believe the independent advice model is the one best-suited to address investor demands in the 21st century, and, quite frankly, we believe it’s the operating model that advisors prefer.
+Because we believe the independent advice model is the one best-suited to address investor demands in the 21st century, and, quite frankly, we believe it’s the operating model that financial professionals prefer.

-American investors are investing more of their assets with advisors who offer objective advice.
-According to Cerulli, independent advisors surpassed wirehouses in total share of assets managed starting in 2015.
-The independent segment has been, and is positioned to be the fastest growing segment in the advisor-intermediated retail investment market as demand for independent, objective financial advice only increases.
+American investors are investing more of their assets with financial professionals who offer objective advice.
+According to Cerulli, independent financial professionals surpassed wirehouses in total share of assets managed starting in 2015.
+The independent segment has been, and is positioned to be the fastest growing segment in the financial professional-intermediated retail investment market as demand for independent, objective financial advice only increases.

-As for the advisors who provide this valuable service, we are proud to serve more than 16,000 advisors who choose to affiliate with LPL specifically because of how LPL defines independence, and how they get to define independence for themselves.
+As for the financial professionals who provide this valuable service, we are proud to serve more than 16,000 who choose to affiliate with LPL specifically because of how LPL defines independence, and how they get to define independence for themselves.

 Is LPL facing the same set of changes that is facing the rest of the industry?
 You bet we are.
 And we will need to evolve the shape of the model in order to continue to lead through change.